Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 Concept
 =======

+General problem trade-off is producing the best possible multi-objective solution with less effort.
+Because we consider expensive to the evaluation system, an effort first of all means really evaluated examples.
+Each of this evaluation can require a lot of time, energy or other resources.
+That is why the main comparison criteria for approach in solving the multi-objective problem is reducing the count of experiments.
+Moving further is a question: What does it mean, solving a multi-obj problem?

+-   Single-point, that is Pareto optimal solution

+-   Multi-point solutions that all is Pareto optimal

+In this work under solving a multi-objective problem, we intend to find a set of none-dominated points that cover a wide range of objectives values and close to true Pareto front as possible.
+For reach, this goal multiple algorithms could be applied but MOEA is favoured choice.
+The advantage of evolutionary algorithms is that it could be easily modified.
+It operate on a set of solution candidates, that are well-fitted to approximate Pareto-front.
+Finally, it has been demonstrated in various usecases that evolutionary algorithms can estimate highly complex problems.
+With constrains as expensive evaluations, the real count of experiments could be reduced throw applying a multi-objective algorithm on a surrogate model.
+This technique is the preferred choice for functional optimization when the evaluation cost is large.

+As shown before for a black-box expensive problem suited surrogate or model-based optimization.
+But this approach also has open questions and
+limitations:

+-   Multi-objectivity.
+They are not too many surrogate models that can handle multi-dimensional objective space.
+Also scaling existing multi-output surrogate model is an open research question

+-   Surrogate is domain-specific.
+For improving and reach the best of the best prediction we should know in cross-grain basic objective surface to apply certain surrogate.
+Universal surrogates can gain optimal results but not the best possible

+-   Quality of prediction depends on how much samples do we have for a specific type of surrogate.
+There is additionally trade-off between reducing samples size and maximize the quality of prediction.

+-   Categorical features.
+A lot of real-world problems depends on the categorical feature.
+Parameter tuning with that type of space is not trivial

+-   Often Optimization algorithm and surrogate model are very tightly coupled.
+Highly united implementation can reduce the search possibility of algorithm and suitable for a specific type of problem.
+Reimplementing these algorithms for each usage scenario becomes timeconsuming and error-prone.

+Mainly two groups are affected by this problem:

+-   Application engineers who need to choose, implement, and apply state-of- the-art algorithms without in-depth programming knowledge and expertise in the optimization domain

+-   Developers of optimization methods who want to evaluate algorithms on different test problems and compare a variety of competing methods

 For slow computational problems, it would be useful to modulate a problem using a quite small number of most informative examples.
 This general topic introduces compositional surrogate, as a proxy model that approximate objectives surfaces and support MOEA to evaluates near a multi-objective solution and predict better multi-objective samples on each iteration.
-Model-based or optimization with a surrogate is the preferred choice for functional optimization when the evaluation cost is very large.

-As discussed in Section 3, current MOEAs use increasingly complex opera- tors.
-Re-implementing these algorithms for each usage scenario becomes timeconsuming and error-prone.
-Mainly two groups are affected by this
-problem: -- Application engineers who need to choose, implement, and apply state-of- the-art algorithms without in-depth programming knowledge and expertise in the optimization domain. -- Developers of optimization methods who want to evaluate algorithms on different test problems and compare a variety of competing methods.

-A different approach, called PISA (A Platform and programming language independent Interface for Search Algorithms), was presented in \[3\].
-The underlying concept is discussed in the following section.

-The basic idea is to divide the implementation of an optimization method into an algorithm-specific part and an application-specific part as shown in Fig. 15.
-The former contains the selection procedure, while the latter encapsulates the representation of solutions, the generation of new solutions, and the calculation of objective function values.

-Nevertheless it is easy to add the interface functionality to an existing algorithm or application since the whole communication only consists of a few text file operations.
-As a negative consequence, the data transfer introduces an additional overhead into the optimization.

-There is a clear need for a method to provide and distribute ready-to-use implementations of optimization methods and ready-to-use benchmark and real- world problems.
+There is a clear need for a method to provide and distribute ready-to-use implementations of optimization methods and ready-to-use benchmark and real-world problems.
 These modules should be freely combinable.
-Since the above- mentioned issues are not constrained to evolutionary optimization a candidate solution should be applicable to a broader range of search algorithms.
+Since the above- mentioned issues are not constrained to evolutionary optimization a candidate surrogates solution should be applicable to a broader range of search algorithms.

-The main objective of this part is to provide a thorough treatment of multy-objective parameter tuning with evolutionary algorithm(s)
+The main objective of this part is to provide a thorough treatment of multi-objective parameter tuning with evolutionary algorithm(s)

 Key description how to improve solutions for problems in research questions.